 Maui Local Restrictions

-The most up-to-date information about the COVID restrictions on Maui can be found on the Maui county website here.
-Some relevant rules for visitors, taken from the Public Health Emergency Rules for Maui County (last amended November 9th), are:
+The most up-to-date information about the COVID restrictions on Maui can be found on the Maui county website here and here.
+Some relevant rules for visitors, taken from the Public Health Emergency Rules for Maui County (last amended January 19th), are:

 - Indoor and outdoor social gatherings are limited to no more than 5 people.
-Face coverings are required, and physical distancing of at least six feet between separate groups must be maintained.
+Face coverings are required, and physical distancing of at least six feet between separate groups must be maintained (rule 4).

 - Beaches and county parks are open (rule 8).

-- Transient vacation rentals can be rented if you are not subject to the 14-day quarantine.
+- Transient vacation rentals can be rented if you are not subject to the 10-day quarantine.
 See the following list of hotels that are approved quarantine locations (rule 11).

 Big Island Local Restrictions

-The latest update on COVID restrictions on the Big Island was Emergency Rule 12 published on September 26th and amended November 6th.
+The latest update on COVID restrictions on the Big Island was the sixth Supplementary Emergency Proclamation, which extended Emergency rule 14 until April 12, 2021.
 You can find all emergency rules, together with other COVID-19 related news for Hawaiʻi County, on their website.

 In short, indoor or outdoor social gatherings of groups up to 10 people are permitted.
 Face coverings in public spaces are required, and physical distancing of at least 6 feet between separate groups must be maintained.
 Members of a single residential or family unit who share the same address are not restricted by the 10 people limit.